Ready to try your hand at making your own BBQ sauce? This Easy Vegan BBQ Sauce will have you feeling like a pro saucier in no time!

 - Vegan Brown Sugar.
 Again, while sugar itself is a vegan product, depending on the way it’s manufactured, it may not be.
 Look for words like “raw” and “unrefined” to ensure it’s not processed with animal bone char.

 - Paprika.
-It amps up the sweetness, the color, and gives it a slightly peppery taste.
+To ramp up the sweetness, the color, and gives it a slightly peppery taste.

 - Chili Powder.
 More peppery goodness!
 Note, chili powder is not generally spicy.
 If you want a little bit of spice in your sauce, I recommend adding a pinch of cayenne pepper.